imagej/imagej.github.io/pages/Debugging_Exercises.md

 can typically exclude weak and soft references, as these should be released before an `OutOfMemoryError` occurs.

-{% capture includecontent %} Expand the classes in the "merge shortest paths" tab until you get to the first child of the `ObjectMaker` class.
+{% include expandingsidebox-right content='Expand the classes in the "merge shortest paths" tab until you get to the first child of the `ObjectMaker` class.
-What is the child's variable name and class? |\>It is a `java.util.HashSet` with the name **cache**. `ObjectMaker` seems to store the `Float[]` instances in a set, creating strong references that prevent the arrays from being garbage collected.
+What is the child"s variable name and class? |\>It is a `java.util.HashSet` with the name """cache""". `ObjectMaker` seems to store the `Float[]` instances in a set, creating strong references that prevent the arrays from being garbage collected. ' %}

-{% endcapture %}

-{% include expanding-box content=includecontent %}

 **Tip:** In this exercise we acquired the heap dump manually via `jvisualvm`.
 When you right-click on an application you can also set